MoxForumA blog about germs, immunity and vaccines

 Note from the author:

-I am taking a short break from regularly writing the new blog for the time being to focus on writing my upcoming book Brain Fever.
-There will be more information forthcoming in 2021.
-All previous blogs can still be downloaded from the Archive page.
-Please put your questions, comments and perspectives on the blog discussion at the bottom of the blog page, or via the Contact page.
+I am taking a short break from regularly writing the new blog for the time being to focus on promoting my book Brain Fever.
+There are now reviews in the archive as well as more information in the blog.

 “ …..science gathers knowledge faster than society gathers wisdom.”
 Isaac Asimov